Cigoler/product-catalog/src/content/products/072-mario-bauble-globe-litho.md

 ---
-title: 'Die Hard - Litho'
+title: 'Die Hard - [Litho]'
-description: 'Is it or is it not an xmass movie.
-Die hard fans you decide.
-Xmas litho bauble.
-6 images available.
-Also included is a table top version which uses a tealight.'
+description: ''A great piece for any Mickey Mouse fan.
+Included is a bauble for your xmass tree or a globe for a show piece all year round.
+Come with a stand and topper which makes the finished piece look great'.'
 category: 'Baubles, Globes & Ornaments' catalogue number: '069'
 tags: [